The Shandong Blog

 Acer dwarf Shantung maple Fire Dragon 3rd generation smallest maple leaf Shandong maple bonsai

 May 31, 2021 - Here it is, the first seedling from the dwarf ‘Flower God’.
 Very, very small, too small.
 The largest leaf is just 1/4” long from base to tip.
 Shown with a ‘Fire Dragon’ leaf and its smaller dwarf seedling ‘Flower God’ leaf.
 The new dwarf of a dwarf is growing but so slowly that the long term viability of it is questionably.
 I will try my best to keep it going, of course.
 If it ever could get grafted for more vigor it would be just right.
-I learned all seeds from a dwarf Shantung are even smaller dwarfs, and all are going to be too slow growing.
-This spring is the coolest and longest I can remember in north Texas and the new dwarfs got everything to help them grow.
 In 2 weeks I move to Tuscany.

 Acer truncatum Fire Dragon Shantung maple Shandong maple tree fall color red